about

 A new epidemic induces nausea after dishonest behavior.

 "The bins appeared overnight, en masse, fitted with industrial grade liners and charcoal briquettes for odor control.
-The bin lids were wide and conical like nón lás - back when they came with lids, anyhow - and constructed of course with bile-resistant polymers, not straw.
+The bin lids were wide and conical like nón lás, but constructed with bile-resistant polymers, not straw.
 Every one material had to resist another, or really what was the point?
 Not beauty, certainly.
-The bins clashed dreadfully everywhere they went, and they went everywhere.
+The bins clashed dreadfully wherever they were put, and in the beginning we put them everywhere.

 select publications